Helsingborg: Climate

-Helsingborg has an oceanic climate (Cfb) typical of southern Sweden, although its winters are very mild for a location at such a high latitude.
-Although the temperature differences between seasons are significant, Helsingborg often lacks a meteorological winter with both January and February averaging just above the freezing point in terms of mean temperatures.
-Summers are warm and comparatively long by Swedish standards, with summer arriving earlier and fall later than virtually all areas of Sweden, aside from other parts of Skåne.
-Helsingborg & nearby surroundings also have a history with being hit by tornadoes.
+Helsingborg has an oceanic climate (Cfb) typical of southern Sweden, and its winters are mild for a location at such a high latitude.
+Although the temperature differences between seasons are significant, Helsingborg rarely experience very cold winters, with both January and February averaging just above the freezing point in terms of mean temperatures.
+Summers can be warm and comparatively long by Swedish standards, with summer arriving earlier and fall later than virtually all areas of Sweden, aside from other parts of Skåne.
+Helsingborg and nearby surroundings also have a history with being hit by tornadoes.
 On 8 August 1947, a High-end F1/T3 Tornado hit the Ramlösa district of Helsingborg, causing moderate damage to a farm.
 Greenhouses were damaged or destroyed, a stall sustained deroofing, a shed was blown away and a tree was snapped.
 On 16 August 2007, downtown Helsingborg was impacted by an F1 Tornado, damaging a school and snapping trees.
 On 22 June 2014, a Waterspout was observed outside Helsingborg.
 On 27 August 2018, the Eskilsminne district of Helsingborg was hit by an F0 Tornado.
 Some roofs sustained minor damage.